Tag: assumption

 2) Even a small amount of power, such as in our circles of influence, can be corrupting.
 Review how you have used power in your circle of influence.
 Was it humble?
 Was it Christ-like?

-3) Fear is also a common tool of power.
+3) is also a common tool of power.
 How have you seen fear and religion combined so that people have power over others?

 • Pull Me Up